Nestle to buy Canadian vitamin maker Atrium Innovations for $2.3-billion

-Nestle is paying $2.3-billion to buy Canadian vitamin maker Atrium Innovations, it said on Tuesday, expanding its presence in the consumer healthcare market as it seeks to offset weakness in its traditional packaged foods.
+Nestle is paying $2.3-billion to buy Canadian vitamin maker Atrium Innovations, it said on Tuesday, expanding its presence in consumer healthcare as it seeks to offset weakness in packaged foods.

-The world's largest packaged food company is buying Atrium, which is expected to have 2017 sales of $700-million, from a group of investors led by Permira Funds.
+The world's largest packaged food company is buying the maker of vitamins, probiotics and meal replacements from a group of investors led by Permira Funds.
+The business will become part of Nestle Health Science, which already sells nutrition products for people with specific medical conditions.

-Nestle said the purchase will extend its portfolio with probiotics, plant-based protein nutrition, meal replacements and multivitamins.
+Nestle, the maker of Gerber baby food, Purina pet food and Nescafe coffee has come under pressure this year to improve returns from activist shareholder Third Point.

+The deal reflects Nestle's ambition to become a "nutrition, health and wellness" company and comments earlier this year from its new chief executive, Mark Schneider, who identified consumer health as a strategic priority as packaged food slows amid changing consumer tastes.

+Reuters reported last week that Nestle was also examining a bid for the consumer health business of Germany's Merck, which also makes vitamins.
+Merck's business has a big presence in emerging markets, Waldschmidt said, whereas Atrium tends to be concentrated in developed markets.

+Atrium – which has seven factories in the United States, Canada, Europe and Argentina – is expected to have 2017 sales of $700-million.
+Its biggest brand is Garden of Life supplements.

-This is Nestle's fourth purchase in as many months.
+This is Nestle's fourth purchase in recent months.
 It announced deals for Sweet Earth vegetarian foods and Blue Bottle coffee in September and Chameleon Cold-Brew coffee in November.

-The purchase is expected to close in the first quarter of 2018.
+The purchase of Atrium is expected to close in the first quarter of 2018.

+Atrium was advised by Morgan Stanley, RBC Capital Markets and William Hood & Co, a division of AXIA Capital Markets.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.